archification/webify/README.md

 ## Features
 - Dynamic configuration via a toml config file including mount points, local file paths, ip, and port.
+- SSL support can be enabled in the config file.
+- HTMX todo page can be enabled in the config file.
 - Easy setup and deployment.

 ## Getting Started